babel/babel/eslint/babel-eslint-parser/README.md

 **babel-eslint** allows you to lint **ALL** valid Babel code with the fantastic [ESLint](https://github.com/eslint/eslint).

+### Why Use babel-eslint

-#### Note: You don't need to use babel-eslint if you are using ES2015 (ES6), ES2016 (ES7) or ES2017 (ES8).
-ESLint actually supports ES2015/ES2016/ES2017, JSX, and object rest/spread by default now.
+You only need to use babel-eslint if you are using types (Flow) or experimental features not supported in ESLint itself yet.
+Otherwise try the default parser (you don't have to use it just because you are using Babel).

-##### At the moment, you'll need it if you use stuff like class properties, decorators, types.
+---

 > If there is an issue, first check if it can be reproduced with the regular parser or with the latest versions of `eslint` and `babel-eslint`!